 Attend the Meeting.
 Another solution is for the voter to attend the annual meeting and cast a ballot.

-all election materials should be kept for at least one year
+Recommendation: Inspectors should not discard any ballots or outer envelopes.
+All election materials should be kept for at least one year.